SCIInstitute/fluorender/fluorender/Readme.txt

 5) If cmake generated Makefiles successfully, type "make" .

 Using cmake, you can generate XCode (MacOS X).
 Simply type "cmake" to find the proper options.

+   * Type "cmake -G Xcode"

+   * You may need to clear old cmake files.
+Type "./clear.sh" to remove unneccessary files.

 --------------------------------------------------------------------------------------------------
 Windows Installation